justanr/flask-allows/README.rst

 .. code:: Python

-    from flask_allows import And, Or Not
+    from flask_allows import And, Or
     from .requirements import is_staff, read_only, is_member

     @allows.requires(Or(is_staff, And(readonly, is_member)))